dodmi/NPP-Addons/README.md

 # Customizations for [Notepad++](https://notepad-plus-plus.org/)

 ## Themes
-You'll find three theme files for Notepad++ in the `theme` sub foler.
+You'll find three theme files for Notepad++ in the `themes` sub foler.
 They are built upon the `stylers.model.xml` included in Notepad++ 7.8.9 (and therefore support all languages defined in this version) and are based on the [Solarized color palette](https://ethanschoonover.com/solarized/).